Helfrich's Springs Grist Mill

-Helfrich's Springs Grist Mill is a historic grist mill located at Whitehall Township, Pennsylvania.
+Helfrich's Springs Grist Mill is an historic grist mill which is located in Whitehall Township, Pennsylvania.
 The mill, which was built in 1807, is located along Jordan Creek.

+It was added to the National Register of Historic Places in 1977.
+A boundary increase in 1999 added the Peter Grim House with NRHP reference number 99001288.

+History and architecture

-It is a three-story, fieldstone mill and measures approximately 30 feet wide and 58 feet deep.
+This historic structure is a three-story, fieldstone mill, which is approximately 30 ft wide by 58 ft deep.
 It has a slate roof.

 Whitehall Township acquired the property by eminent domain in 1963.

-The building is owned and operated by the Whitehall Historical Preservation Society, who began restoring it in 1984.
+The building is owned and operated by the Whitehall Historical Preservation Society, which began restoring it in 1984.

 It was added to the National Register of Historic Places in 1977.
 A boundary increase in 1999 added the Peter Grim House with NRHP reference number 99001288.